ssophiaa-lu/ssophiaa-lu/README.md

 ### Fun Facts:
 - Mangos are my favorite fruit 🥭
 - I love thriller movies 🍿
-- I'm a Scrimbassador!
+- I'm a Scrimba embassador!
 Use my link for 20% off Scrimba Pro: https://scrimba.com/?via=u419d342 (I may earn a commission if you subscribe)